ohare93/claude-setup/docs/global-instructions.md

 ## NixOS/Home Manager Configuration

-- **Always use the nixos-config-expert agent** for any NixOS or Home Manager configuration changes
-- This includes: adding packages, modifying services, updating flake inputs, or any `.nix` file changes
+- **Always use the nixos-config-expert agent** for NixOS/Home Manager changes: adding packages, modifying services, updating flake inputs, or editing `.nix` files
-- Keywords that should trigger nixos-config-expert: "install to nixfiles", "add to home manager", "nixos package", "home.packages", "nix install" (NOT devbox)
 - **Exception**: devbox-related tasks should NOT use nixos-config-expert - handle those directly